AiursoftWeb/CommandFramework/readme.md

 $ yourapp translate --key AB123 --language zh-CN
 ```

+If you want to explorer a real project built with this framework, please check [Parser](https://gitlab.aiursoft.cn/anduin/parser) as an example.

 ## How to contribute

 There are many ways to contribute to the project: logging bugs, submitting pull requests, reporting issues, and creating suggestions.